Code-Institute-Submissions/play-whiff-whaff-game/README.md

 The content of the website was written by me.

 ### Media
-I used the following platforms to help designing, creating and completing the project:
+I used the following platforms to help to understand, plan, design and create part of the project.
 * [**Traversy Media**](https://www.traversymedia.com/)

 * [**Code Explained**](https://www.codeexplained.org/)